snowmeltarcade/projectbirdracing/documentation/requirements/server.md

 The following components are required:

-* `location_2d`
+- `location_2d`
-  * Contains the 2D location of this entity in screen space
+  - Contains the 2D location of this entity in screen space
-* `sprite`
+- `sprite`
-  * Contains the data needed to render a 2D sprite.
+  - Contains the data needed to render a 2D sprite.
 Requires a `location_2d` component.
-* `material`
+- `material`
-  * Contains the needed material data to render this entity, such as shader and textures.
+  - Contains the needed material data to render this entity, such as shader and textures.
-* `rigid_body_2d`
+- `rigid_body_2d`
-  * Contains the needed data to handle 2D collisions, such as bounding box and circle collisions.
+  - Contains the needed data to handle 2D collisions, such as bounding box and circle collisions.
-* `velocity_2d`
+- `velocity_2d`
-  * Contains the needed data to impart movement to the attached `location_2d` component.
+  - Contains the needed data to impart movement to the attached `location_2d` component.

 ## Scripting

 Customizable workflows will be handled by scripting.
 These workflows are:

-* UI events
+- UI events
-* World tile triggers
+- World tile triggers
-* Avion AI behaviors
+- Avion AI behaviors
-* Farming and mining tool behaviors
+- Farming and mining tool behaviors

+## Data

+All external data should be stored in a folder called `data` that is in the same directory as the server's executable.

 ## Component Architecture